List of tallest buildings in Buenos Aires

 This list ranks high-rises in the Argentine capital of Buenos Aires.
 The tallest structure in the city is the Alvear Tower, which rises 239 m and was completed in 2017.

 Most of the city's skyscrapers are located in the Puerto Madero barrio, one of the city wards that make up Buenos Aires' microcentro.
-Recent years have seen an increase in high-rises in the city; the tallest building not completed before 2000 is the Le Parc Tower, the ninth-tallest as of 2023.
+Recent years have seen an increase in high-rises in the city; the tallest building completed before 2000 is the Le Parc Tower, the ninth-tallest as of 2023.